julian3b/julian3b/replit.md

 **Supported Azure Function Actions:**
 - `login` - User authentication
 - `create account` - User registration
-- Chat (no action field) - Send message with conversation history and receive AI response
+- Chat (no action field) - Send message with conversation history and receive AI response (includes world-building fields if in a world chat)
 - `history` - Retrieve user's conversation history
 - `getSettings` - Fetch user's AI preferences
 - `saveSettings` - Persist user's AI preferences
+- `createworld` - Create a new world and store in Azure Table Storage
+- `getworlds` - Retrieve all worlds for a user from Azure Table Storage
+- `updateworld` - Update an existing world in Azure Table Storage
+- `deleteworld` - Delete a world from Azure Table Storage

 **Security Implementation:**
 - All credentials, messages, and settings transmitted in POST request body (never in URL)